kngcl/handshake/readme.md

 # Secret Handshake

-The projects is all about converting q giving number to the appropriate sequence of events for a secret handshake.
+The project is all about converting a giving number to the appropriate sequence of events for a secret handshake.

 ## App